 Yellowstone National Park Firearm Rules

 According to the US National Park Service, federal law does allow individuals to have in their possession a firearm when traveling through or visiting Yellowstone National Park, providing they comply with federal, state, and local laws.

 There are places within Yellowstone National Park where visitors are not allowed to carry their firearms.
 This includes visitor centers and Park Service offices.
 In these instances, the National Park Service clearly indicates that firearms are not allowed with signs at building entrances.

 While you are legally allowed to possess a firearm within Yellowstone National Park, hunting or discharging a firearm within park limits is not legal.
 One of the primary purposes of our National Parks is to provide safe places for wildlife to live with minimal impacts from humans.

-Individuals that wish to travel into the backcountry areas of the Park, should not use firearms as a means of protection from bears, wolves, mountain lions or other predatory animals.
+For individuals that wish to travel into the backcountry areas of the Park, it is stated that you should not use firearms as a means of protection from bears, wolves, mountain lions or other predatory animals.
 Even if done as a matter of self-protection, shooting an animal within Yellowstone National Park boundaries is against the law.
+Of course, in a matter of life or death, anything goes.

 If you desire to hike or camp in the backcountry, you should be prepared with other means of protection like bear spray, or other means of non-lethal wildlife deterrents.